Dmando/Dmando.github.io/README.md

 - Designed and deployed a web-based R Shiny application to compute and visualize a directed graph model of health, food, and agriculture commodity flows on a high-performance Linux cluster using R; presented key insights to 100+ individuals, including representatives from government agencies, national laboratories, and at a regional tabletop exercise
 - Conducted geopolitical risk analysis delivered in Power BI for DoD to determine optimal infrastructure deployments
 - Delivered & presented R (ggplot2)/pivot table data visualizations & policy analysis to inform policy around advanced license plate reader use to 30+ law enforcement officials across the U.S.
+- Leveraged international and domestic trade databases to identify vulnerable commodities on the HS and SCTG levels; presented R (ggplot2)/pivot table data visualizations, policy, and statistical analysis to the government agency sponsor
 - Served as project lead, managing a team of three to assess learning modernization efforts for a government agency by conducting a survey and delivering a data-driven analysis of results to the sponsor

 ### TeleGeography